viresh3104/E-Commerce/README.md

 Ensure MongoDB is running locally or connected via MongoDB Atlas.
 The application automatically creates collections for users, orders, and carts based on the schemas.
 Usage
-As a User: Register or log in, browse products, add to cart, and place an order using the simulated payment process.
-As an Admin: Log in with an admin account (role: admin), navigate to the admin panel (/admin/orders), and view all orders.
-As a SuperAdmin: Manage admins and oversee the platform (future enhancement—currently handled by admin role).